john-smilga/react-course-v3/01-fundamentals/README.md

 #### Local Images (src folder)

-- better performance since optimized
+- better performance because optimized
 - add one more book to array
 - download all three images (rename)
 - setup images folder in the src